-It tastes about a million times better when it is cold, so when I’m at the hospital I usually just asked a nurse or significant other to get me a cup of ice to pour it over, or using one of those freezable mugs is a good option too.
+Pineapple Juice tastes about a million times better when it is cold, so when I’m at the hospital I usually just asked a nurse or significant other to get me a cup of ice to pour it over, or using one of those freezable mugs is a good option too.

 You can also buy it in the large cans and keep some in your fridge at home for any time you need it handy.

-I am now officially done nursing all of my babies, at least until I remarry anyway (being done with that season of my life has been really tough on me) and I definitely don’t think I would have had such a good experience with breast-feeding had I not known this tip about Pineapple juice.
+I am now officially done nursing all of my babies, (being done with that season of my life has been really tough on me) and I definitely don’t think I would have had such a good experience with breast-feeding had I not known this tip about Pineapple juice.

 Think about giving Pineapple Juice a try, it could very well be the thing that you have been needing too.

-Is Pineapple juice good or safe for breastfeeding?
+Is Pineapple good for breastfeeding mother?

-Keep in mind that pineapple juice is just fruit juice, and there is no warning on the food label, I have checked… but please do make sure to ask your own personal Doctor about it first if you have any concerns for adding this to your diet while you are nursing.
+However, as with anything you find on the internet, please do make sure to ask your own personal Doctor about it first if you have any concerns for adding this to your diet while you are nursing.

 P.S.
 Don’t forget to check out my entire “For Kids” Section, there’s stuff there from crafts, to free printables, to family budgeting tips, and lots of fun other ideas.